pwintz/pwintz.github.io/collections/_posts/2026-03-23-confusing-notation.md

 This means that as teachers, we cannot assume notational fluency.
 We must explicitly teach these conventions, anticipate common misinterpretations, and create opportunities for students to practice decoding mathematical expressions before we ask them to manipulate those expressions or apply the concepts they represent.

-In the remainder of this post, I've identified six categories of notational confusion that create barriers to mathematical understanding.
-Understanding these categories helps us anticipate where students will struggle—and design instruction that addresses these barriers head-on.
+In the remainder of this post, I've identified four categories of notational confusion that create barriers to mathematical understanding.
+Understanding these categories helps us anticipate where students will struggle—and design our instruction to directly addresses these barriers.

 ## Categories of Confusion